This road trip from Manila to Leyte is the longest Hali and I have been on so far, starting from Buendia and ending in Kalanggaman Island.

 The Biri rock formations in Samar caught me by surprise.
 These proved to be a spectacular sight, and it was fun climbing up to see cliffs to see the strong waves of the seas below.

-Our last stop in this almost week-long road trip south of Manila is Kalanggaman Island in Leyte.
+Our last stop in this almost week-long road trip is Kalanggaman Island in Leyte.
 We arrived in Kalanggaman Island in what is probably the most busiest day in the year — on a weekend in Holy Week.
 It was crowded and a bit tiring to be surrounded with all that people, but it was nonetheless impressive in that it’s not chaotic or neglected as you’d expect crowded holiday attractions to be.
 The Palompon tourism office did a good job.

 We pitched tents in Kalanggaman Island and enjoyed social drinks.
 As Kuya Ram said, “Ito talaga yung buhay beach bum.”